Amazing sea life and sand dune discoveries await at Kellys Beach!

 The lagoons of Kellys Beach beckon—discover their secrets for yourself.

-On your way to the beach take time to read the interpretive signs.
+Take time to read the interpretive signs on your way to the beach.
 You will be amazed at how much life really exists in this very fragile habitat.

 - The canteen usually operates from Mid may to early September

 - Lifeguards are on site from late June to late August

 - Respect the fences set to protect Piping Plover nesting sites and the vegetation

 - Bicycles are not permitted on the boardwalk

 - Dogs are not permitted on the boardwalk or on the barrier islands of Kellys Beach

 - Call 506-876-2443 for more information